en0l1c/restaurantRatingsBackend/README.md

 - [ ] **Enhance security** by refining JWT handling and permissions.
 - [ ] **Add integration tests** to verify API functionality.
 - [ ] **Optimize database queries** to improve performance.
+- [ ] **Improve user login/register to validate crucial info as It happens universally.
+For now It's only a prototype.
+- [ ] **Use validation in entities/dtos (@NotNull, @NotBlank, @JsonProperty) to validate all the crucial info

 ## Front End Repo
 ![Frontend Repository](https://github.com/en0l1c/restaurantRatingsFrontend)